2023 Gold Nautilus Book Award winner! – top prize in the category “World Cultures’ Transformational Growth & Development”

 Meet Dr Richard Sclove

 Richard Sclove has been the Director of Strategic Planning at the Mind and Life Institute, co-founded by the Dalai Lama, and a Project Director at the Center for Contemplative Mind in Society.
-He also founded and for thirteen years directed the Loka Institute, a nonprofit organization working nationally and internationally to make science and technology responsive to democratically decided priorities.
-Richard’s book Democracy and Technology received the Don K. Price Award of the American Political Science Association honoring “the year’s best book in science, technology, and politics.”
-He is an elected Fellow of the American Association for the Advancement of Science.
-He …
+He founded and for thirteen years directed the Loka Institute, a nonprofit organization working nationally and internationally to make science and technology responsive to democratically decided priorities.
+He is also a cofounder of the ECAST (Expert and Citizens Assessment of Science and Technology) network and of the Living Knowledge network.
+Richard’s newest book, Escaping Maya’s Palace, won a 2023 Gold Nautlilus Book Award, which honors “better books for …

 Meet the AuthorLatest News & Blog Posts